Recognizing Excellence in Records & Information Management

 I was honored to work as a consultant with the Trust for many years.
 My time with the Trust helped me crystalize my own vision of the importance of records, archives, and other sources of evidence as tools for accountability, identity, and memory.
 The experience also reminded me that one of the greatest benefits of consulting is not dispensing advice but learning and growing from those you encounter along the way.

 On my return from England to Canada in 1996, I continued consulting, working with the Trust and other agencies, from churches and local community groups to First Nations bands and national governments.
-I have worked with museums boasting a half dozen volunteers and with international agencies responsible for 40,000 to 50,000 employees.
+I have worked with museums boasting a half-dozen volunteers and with international agencies responsible for 40,000 to 50,000 employees.

 I also took on teaching and volunteer opportunities as my travel schedule allowed.
 One of my most satisfying experiences has been to help expand the International Council on Archives’ Mentorship program, which involved pairing newcomers to the profession with mid-career and senior professionals.
-My vision for the mentorship initiative was not to create a ‘teacher-student’ relationship but to bring Mentors and New Professionals together as “travelling companions,” helping to build a community of international support.
+My vision for the mentorship initiative was not to create a “teacher-student” relationship but to bring Mentors and New Professionals together as “travelling companions,” helping to build a community of international support.
 I’ve been told many of the pairs have developed into personal friendships, and I love the feeling of being a matchmaker.

-I know that some of the most rewarding connections in my own career have been with students and newer colleagues.
+Some of the most rewarding connections in my own career have been with students and newer colleagues.
 As I give thanks today, let me specifically acknowledge my “chickens,” as I call them.
 The list of names is so long it would be faster to read out my Christmas card list.
 Instead, let me just mention two names, as the most recent in my ever-growing group of valued colleagues and friends.
-Jennifer Nangreave, in Canada, and Laura Luca, in the UK, have each helped me with projects during the pandemic, when in-person meetings were impossible and a second set of eyes, and ears, and brains, was essential to keeping projects moving smoothly.
+Jennifer Nangreave, in Canada, and Laura Luca, in the UK, have each helped me with projects during the pandemic, when in-person meetings were impossible and a second set of eyes, and ears, and brains was essential to keeping projects moving smoothly.
 I would have been lost without the help of Jen and Laura, who are just the latest two in a 35-year-long line of students and mentees who have helped me to succeed in my consulting career.

 I cannot know why the Leahy Committee decided to give me this award.
 I accept it with gratitude and humility.
 But let me tell you why I think that this award is important, not for me but as a message about the future of records and archives management in a digital world.